Bornholm: Municipality

-The merger was approved in a law by the Folketing 19 (and signature by the Queen 25) March 2002, transferring the tasks of the abolished county and old municipalities to the new Bornholm Regional Municipality.
+The merger was approved in a law by the Folketing 19 (and signature by the head of state 25) March 2002, transferring the tasks of the abolished county and old municipalities to the new Bornholm Regional Municipality.
 The first regional mayor in the first three years from 2003 until 2005 was Thomas Thors (born 28 July 1949), a physician and member of the Social Democrats and previously the last mayor of Rønne Municipality for five years from 1998 until 2002.
 He became a mayor again in 2021.
 Bjarne Kristiansen, who was the last mayor of Hasle 2 1/2 years from the summer of 2000 until 2002, representing the local Borgerlisten political party, served as mayor for four years from 1 January 2006 until 2009.
 From 1 January 2007, Bornholm became a part of the Capital Region of Denmark.
 From 1 January 2010 until 31 December 2020 the mayor was Winni Grosbøll, a high school teacher and a member of the Social Democrats (Socialdemokratiet) political party.
 The deputy mayor Morten Riis was mayor for a short interlude from 1 January until 4 January 2021.
 He is from the Red-Green Alliance.
 Thomas Thors, who was elected again in 2017, became mayor again from 4 January 2021.
 After the 2021 Danish local elections Jacob Trøst became mayor from January 2022.
 He is from the Conservative party.
 This was after an agreement (aftale om konstituering) between the Red-Green Alliance, amongst whom Morten Riis will be deputy mayor, and the Danish People's Party with the Conservatives.